MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ![FancyZones Quick-Swap Layouts settings and usage.](../images/pt-fancyzones-quickswap.gif)

 > [!TIP]
-> The settings for the zone layouts and monitors are saved in file `%LocalAppData%\Microsoft\PowerToys\FancyZones\zones-settings.json`.
-This can be manually changed to tweak zones, and exported to share layouts across devices.
+> The settings for your custom zone layouts are saved in the file %LocalAppData%\Microsoft\PowerToys\FancyZones\custom-layouts.json.
+This file can be manually changed to tweak zones, and exported to share layouts across devices.
+Other json files in the same directory can be modified to alter settings for monitors, layout hotkeys, etc.

 ## Settings